• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 Schedule: Reside at campground seven days a week--typically work Thursdays through Mondays; off Tuesdays & Wednesdays.
 Work hours: 8 hours per day/ 5 days a week. (am and pm duties).

 Abilities: Strong communication and interpersonal skills.
 Able to serve independently with minimal supervision.
 Able to walk or stand for campground rounds and lift 20 lbs. if needed.

-Reimbursement $20/day for each 8-hour service day (5 days a week).
-Minimum two month commitment for reimbursement.
+Reimbursement $20/day for each 8-hour service day (5 days a week required) and mileage for fulfilling campground duties.
+Minimum two month commitment required for reimbursement.

 Submit Volunteer.gov application.
 Couples submit separate applications for each person.

 Provide two recent work or volunteer position references.